Ancient Snow Shan Black Tea

-Once this process is completed, the tea leaves are rolled in a mortar for 35-40 minutes.
+Upon this process’s completion follows the rolling of the tea leaves in a mortar for 35-40 minutes.
 This is a sensitive process, at which the leaf surfaces have to be broken up without destroying the actual tea leaf.
 At some point, the procedure is interrupted for a visual, olfactory and haptic examination of its results.
-This way, the tea leaves have time to cool down before being subjected to another 10-15 minutes roasting round.
-Though the leaf structures are further broken up in the course of this process, the tea leaves are still left in one piece.
+This way, the tea leaves have time to cool down before undegoing another 10-15 minutes roasting round.
+Though the leaf structures further break up in the course of this process, the tea leaves are still remain in one piece.
 They are taking on a slightly curled shape now.
 This process requires the processing personnel’s utmost diligence and focus, along with relevant skill and experience.
-Another examination is conducted to decide, whether a third rolling run is needed or not.
+Another examination serves to decide, whether there’s need for a third rolling run or not.

-If the tea leaves are passing the tea master’s thorough visual, olfactory and haptic examination, they are transferred to the oxidation room, where they remain for another ca. 3 hours.
-During this time, they are consistently tested on fragrance, taste and color, until the tea master decides that the optima level of oxidation is reached.
+If the tea leaves are passing the tea master’s thorough visual, olfactory and haptic examination, they proceed to the oxidation room, where they remain for another ca. 3 hours.
+During this time, there is consistent testing of fragrance, taste and color, until reaching the optimum oxidation level.

 Step 4: Final drying

-The oxidation process is stopped through heat treatment in a dryer machine.
+Heat treatment in a dryer machine finally effects the full stop of the oxidation process.
 At the same time, the tea leaves lose their residual moisture and take on their final shape.
 The drying, done by an electrostatic dryer machine, takes place in 3 runs of 3-4 hours each.
 There’s a break of 3 hours after each individual run.
-At this, the temperature in the dryer is gradually reduced from run to run. this is based on the decreasing residual moisture in the tea leaf.
+At this, there’s a gradual reduction of temperature in the dryer from run to run.
+This is based on the decreasing residual moisture in the tea leaf.

 Taste and Preparation

 The taste of the ready prepared Ancient Snow Shan Black Tea reflects 100% the efforts invested into its processing.
 There are few better examples for how only best processes can lead to best results.
-The general taste pattern of this tea is strongly reminiscent of that of Yunnan black teas: deep sweetness, with malty and cocoa notes and a pronounced, but nevertheless pleasant roast aroma.
+The general taste pattern of this tea is strongly reminiscent of that of Yunnan black teas.
+At this, the most coining features are malty and cocoa notes and a pronounced, but nevertheless pleasant roast aroma.
 In the cup, the tea is of crystal-clear transparency and intense bright red color

-For the preparation of Ancient Snow Shan Black Tea, we recommend to employ a general standard for black tea preparation: pour 200ml water of a temperature of 90-100°C (boiling hot) over 4g of tea leaves and let infuse for 3 minutes for a highly delicious first infusion.
+For the preparation of Ancient Snow Shan Black Tea, we recommend to employ a general standard for black tea preparation.
+First, pour 200ml water of a temperature of 90-100°C (boiling hot) over 4g of tea leaves.
+Then, let infuse for 3 minutes for a highly delicious first infusion.
 What is definitely not standard and a strong quality feature of Ancient Snow Shan Black Tea is this tea’s potential.
-2-3 more infusions can be yielded by adding one additional minute to each steep’s infusion period.
-At this, the second infusion hardly falls back behind the first in terms of body and taste, with a third and a forth infusion still being well worth it.
+2-3 more infusions are possible by adding one additional minute to each steep’s infusion period.
+At this, the second infusion hardly falls back behind the first.
+And a third and a forth infusion are still well worth it.